Is There Pus In Milk & What Are The Health Risks?

 Is There Pus In Milk?

+Probably.
 All milk from mammals contains what are called “somatic cells”.
-Somatic, simply means “body,” and a low somatic cell count does not strictly equate to “pus”.
-However, udder infection (mastitis) is endemic in US dairy cows, and this awful infection results in much higher somatic cell counts.
+Somatic, simply means “body,” and a high somatic cell count does not strictly equate to “pus”.
+However, udder infection (mastitis) is endemic in cows exploited for their milk, and this painful infection results in much higher somatic cell counts.
 When a cow is infected with mastitis, more than 90 percent of the somatic cells in her milk are neutrophils, which are the inflammatory immune cells that form pus.

 Does The FDA Allow Pus In Milk?

-The FDA allows one of the highest concentrations of somatic cells in the world.
-So, yes the FDA knowingly overlooks the fact that one in six dairy cows in the US suffer from clinical mastitis and therefore, the likelihood that at least 20 percent of milk in the US contains pus.
+The FDA allows one of the highest concentrations of somatic cells in the world and overlooks the fact that one in six dairy cows in the US suffer from clinical mastitis and therefore, the likelihood that much of the milk in the US contains pus.
+You could console yourself with the fact it could be worse.
+Some countries, such as Australia, have no limit on the amount of somatic cells allowed in milk.

 How Much Pus Is There In Milk?